Accessing Docker registry from Kubernetes cluster

 kubectl command directly to give access to a Docker registry.

-This way is not specific to Codefresh so read the official kubernetes documentation.
+As this method is not specific to Codefresh, read the official kubernetes documentation.

 Creating the Docker registry secret

-The credentials depend upon the type or registry you use.
+The credentials depend upon the type of registry you use.

 - The Docker server to use is a domain such